TylerDrover/sea-shell/Readme.md

 Tyler Drover

-An interactive shell program writen in C
+An interactive UNIX shell program written in C

 To run: